 Earth-Cycling

-The biggest way that GREAT Sorts reduce landfill waste is to EARTH-CYCLE food scraps and garden waste into compost at home or, in some areas, through your kerbside bins.
+One of the best ways GREAT Sorts can reduce landfill is to EARTH-CYCLE food scraps and garden waste into their FOGO bin, or by composting at home.

 One way to think about it is: “If it didn’t grow, or it wasn’t alive it’s not FOGO!”